Haneke/Haneke/README.md

 ======
 [![Build Status](https://travis-ci.org/hpique/Haneke.png)](https://travis-ci.org/hpique/Haneke)

-###### A lightweight zero-config image cache for iOS.
+A lightweight zero-config image cache for iOS.

 Haneke resizes images and caches the result on memory and disk.
 Everything is done in background, allowing for fast, responsive scrolling.
-Asking Haneke to produce and cache an appropiately sized image for an `UIImageView` is as simple as:
+Asking Haneke to produce, cache and display an appropiately sized image is as simple as:

 ```objective-c